On the Internal Topological Structure of Plane Regions: Introduction

 \section{Introduction}

 Qualitative spatial reasoning (QSR) is an established research subfield in Artificial Intelligence and Geographical Information Science (GISc).
-One basic requirement of QSR is to provide qualitative, non-numerical information at various details for spatial representation and reasoning.
-QSR is an interdisciplinary research of computer science, cognition, and geography, with important applications in areas including Geographical Information Systems (GISs), Content-Based Image Retrieval, Computer Graphics, Robotics \cite{CohnR07}.
+One basic requirement of QSR is to provide qualitative, non-numerical information at various levels of detail for spatial representation and reasoning.
+QSR is an interdisciplinary research of computer science, cognition, and geography, with important applications in a number of areas including Geographical Information Systems (GISs), Content-Based Image Retrieval, Computer Graphics, Robotics \citep{CohnR07}.

-Among the many aspects of space, topology is the most important one.
+Among the many aspects of space, topology is the most basic and important.
 A major part of QSR research focuses on the study of topological relations and topological properties.
-The 9-Intersection Model (9IM) \cite{EgenhoferH90} and the RCC8 model \cite{RandellCC92} are perhaps the two most well-known topological relation models.
-The two models identify almost the same set of eight basic topological relations between two simple regions, \emph{i.e.} regions that are topologically equivalent to a closed disk (see Figure~\ref{fig:RCC8}).
-The 9IM was initially defined for simple regions \cite{EgenhoferH90}.
-The insufficiency of simple regions for representing spatial phenomena, \emph{e.g.} countries, has been widely acknowledged.
+The 9-Intersection Model (9IM) \citep{EgenhoferH90}, perhaps the most well-known topological relation model in GISc, identifies the same set of eight basic topological relations as the popular RCC8 model \citep{RandellCC92} in qualitative spatial reasoning.
+The 9IM was initially defined for simple regions \citep{EgenhoferH90}, \emph{i.e.} regions that are homeomorphic to a closed disk (see Figure~\ref{fig:RCC8}).
+The insufficiency of simple regions for representing spatial phenomena and entities, \emph{e.g.} countries, has been widely acknowledged.
 Various models have therefore been proposed to represent complicated spatial regions.
-These include \emph{simple region with holes} \cite{EgenhoferCF94}, \emph{composite region} \cite{ClementiniDC95}, and \emph{complex region} \cite{SchneiderB06} (cf. Figure~\ref{fig:3comb}).
-Moreover, the 9IM has been extended to represent topological relations between complex regions \cite{Li06-ijgis,SchneiderB06}.
+These include \emph{simple regions with holes} \citep{EgenhoferCF94}, \emph{composite regions} \citep{ClementiniDC95}, and \emph{complex regions} \citep{SchneiderB06} (cf. Figure~\ref{fig:3comb}).
+Moreover, the 9IM has been extended to represent topological relations between complex regions \citep{Li06-ijgis,SchneiderB06}.